Estimating Inhomogeneous Spatio-Temporal Background Intensity Functions using Graphical Dirichlet Processes: Introduction

 \section{Introduction}

-Since its introduction, the Epidemic Type Aftershock Sequence (ETAS) model \citep{ogata1988statistical} has proved to be one of the most important tools for assessing stochastic seismicity, in which earthquake activity is modeled using Hawkes’ process \citep{Hawkes1971Spectra}.
+Since its introduction, the Epidemic Type Aftershock Sequence (ETAS) model \citep{ogata1988statistical} has proved to be one of the most important tools for assessing stochastic seismicity, in which earthquake activity is modeled using Hawkes process \citep{Hawkes1971Spectra}.
 In this context, the work by \citep{ogata1988statistical} assumed that the mainshocks (or background earthquakes) originate from a Poisson process.

-Recently, due to the importance of having uncertainty quantification of the estimators, such authors as \cite{ross2022semiparametric} and \cite{molkenthin2022gp} have worked with Bayesian non-parametric approaches to model a temporally homogeneous background intensity function $\mu(x,y)$ in equation \eqref{eq:IntensityHawkes} using Dirichlet processes mixtures (DPM) \citep{antoniak1974mixtures} and Gaussian processes, respectively.
+Recently, due to the importance of having uncertainty quantification of the estimators, authors such as \cite{ross2022semiparametric} and \cite{molkenthin2022gp} have worked with Bayesian nonparametric approaches to model a temporally homogeneous background intensity function $\mu(x,y)$ in equation \eqref{eq:IntensityHawkes} using Dirichlet processes mixtures (DPM) \citep{antoniak1974mixtures} and Gaussian processes, respectively.

 Since the homogeneity of the ETAS model can be affected by tectonic or pore pressure changes \citep{hainzl2005detecting,hainzl2013impact,marsan2013monitoring}, such phenomena may have implications for the occurrence of tremors.
-However, these changes can be produced by strong earthquakes \cite{cruz2021short}, and can also lead to an increase in the seismicity rate \citep{nishikawa2017detection}.
+However, these changes can be produced by strong earthquakes \cite{cruz2021short}, and can also lead to an increase in the seismicity rate \citep{nishikawa2017detection,banales2025inhomogeneous}.

 Furthermore, the presence of slow slip events—slow fault slip phenomena that mainly occur along the plate interface—can alter seismic activity \citep{marsan2013slow,fukuda2018variability,nishikawa2023development}, as well as periods of microearthquake quiescence \citep{matthews1988statistical}.
 Moreover, not only variations in seismicity can affect ETAS model estimates, but also factors such as short-term aftershock incompleteness \citep{hainzl2016apparent,asayesh2025improved} and changes in the cut-off magnitude \citep{hainzl2022etas}.
-These temporary changes in activity emphasize the need for non-homogeneous models over time for the background activity function, such as the one introduced in this paper.
+These temporary changes in activity emphasize the need for inhomogeneous models over time for the background seismicity function, such as the one introduced in this paper.

 Consequently, this work contribution lies on the following key points: